Kongstad/Master-thesis-code/README.md

 # Repository regarding Master Thesis
 Github containing python code written as a part of my master thesis pipeline.
+This is a small demonstration.

 ### There are 4 jupyter files indicative of the process from obtaining satellite imagery to producing a training result through the VGG16 network.